dougmercer/keyed/docs/install.md

 # Installing `keyed`

-`keyed` requires several non-Python dependencies for its rendering capabilities.
 This page covers the basic installation process for the core `keyed` package.

 !!! info "keyed-extras Users"